Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Lucoa and Shouta on their own are fine characters.
-Lucoa’s chill nature and motherly treatment of younger characters is, for the most part, lovely.
+Lucoa’s chill nature and motherly treatment of younger characters are, for the most part, lovely.
 At the same time, Shouta’s shy and meek demeanor is adorable to watch.
 My only gripe with them is related to the sexually suggestive interactions between them, as I already said in the previous section.

 Finally… You have Saikawa.
 Saikawa is very much a base-breaking character; you either like her, or you hate her.
-Personally, I fall into the second category as I cannot stand neither her obnoxious personality, nor her over-the-top attraction towards Kanna.
+Personally, I fall into the second category as I cannot stand either her obnoxious personality, nor her over-the-top attraction towards Kanna.
 Sure, it was amusing the first time around, but Saikawa is such a one-note joke that she ends up harming the show.

 Now, I have to admit that the minor characters also deserve some mentioning here, especially because of how likable they can be while also being distinguished enough in both appearance and behavior to really stand out.

 Characters like Saikawa’s older sister Georgie and Kobayashi’s neighbors bring a lot more life to the series despite only having a minimal impact on the main cast’s daily life.
-And then you have a couple of one-shot characters that still regain their own unique quirks and marks that help setting them apart from the rest, and it’s just something that you don’t normally see in anime, or television in general.
+And then you have a couple of one-shot characters that still regain their own unique quirks and marks that help set them apart from the rest, and it’s just something that you don’t normally see in anime or television in general.

 Animation & Art

 If I have anything negative to say about the animation department, then it would be the fanservice.
-I don’t have much of a problem with the fanservice myself, and for the most part Dragon Maid knows how to not exaggerate it or put it in disappropriate moments (some lolicon scenes aside), but if you plan on watching Dragon Maid, then just know it’s there.
+I don’t have much of a problem with the fanservice myself, and for the most part, Dragon Maid knows how to not exaggerate it or put it in disappropriate moments (some lolicon scenes aside), but if you plan on watching Dragon Maid, then just know it’s there.

 That’s really Lucoa in a nutshell, as her outfit makes no attempt at hiding what she really is: the fanservice pack of the series.
-It's not something that "ruined" the series for me, but personally I would’ve wanted Lucoa to have a little more personality than the token top-heavy girl of the series.
+It's not something that "ruined" the series for me, but personally, I would’ve wanted Lucoa to have a little more personality than the token top-heavy girl of the series.
 Even Elma - the second most prominent fanservice-y character - has more to offer than Lucoa at times.

 Audio & Sound